Yunustuzun/boilerplate-ui5-pyton-jwt/README.md

 #   Python Flask & OpenUI5 JWT Authentication template
-This is an OpenUI5 & Python Flask template app that demonstrates the basic usage of JWT Based Authentication  with Python Flask & OpenUI5
+This is an OpenUI5 & Python Flask template app that demonstrates the basic usage of JWT Based Authentication.

 ## Requirments
 - Python 3